 A faulty power supply or poor connections can explain a PS4 that no longer turns on.
 In this case, the console does not turn on nor transmit any light or sound signal.
 Several checks can then be made to try to detect the origin of the breakdown and, consequently, the solution to repair it:

-1. Check the connections and cables.
 Ensure that the cables are correctly plugged into their port and not damaged.

-2. Check that your wall socket is working.
 To do this, plug another functional electrical device into the socket.
 If it comes back on, the outlet is not at fault.
-If it doesn’t come back on, the problem is clear.
+If it doesn't come back on, the problem is clear.
 Call an electrician to repair the faulty outlet.

-3. If you are using a power strip, remove it.
 Indeed, in addition to being able to be faulty, a power strip causes voltage concerns and electrical noise likely to interfere with the proper functioning of the PS4.

-4. Test the power cord.
 The power cord wears out over time until it no longer works.
 Essential to operate the PS4; it is likely responsible for the failure.
 Try replacing it with another new or compatible power cable.

 If your PS4 has turned itself off and won’t turn on, overheating may be the cause.
-Indeed, the PlayStation has a thermal probe that immediately causes the console to shut down when it detects an abnormally high temperature.
+Indeed, the PlayStation has a thermal problem that immediately causes the console to shut down when it detects an abnormally high temperature.
 This is called safe mode.

 In this case, you will often see a message indicating that the console is overheating, or you will hear a fan noise when it turns off.
 Also, when the console turns off, you should hear a beep.
 To solve this problem and prevent it from happening again, here are the recommendations:

-- Use the PS4 in a ventilated place, away from humidity and heat (below 104°F).
+• Use the PS4 in a ventilated place, away from humidity and heat (below 104°F).

-- Avoid placing objects in front of the ventilation holes so as not to block them.
+• Avoid placing objects in front of the ventilation holes so as not to block them.
 Maintain a distance from any surface and the console of at least 20 inches.

-- Regularly clean the dust on the PS4 and watch out for dirt that can end up clogging the filters and ventilation of the console and hindering its proper functioning.
+• Regularly clean the dust on the PS4 and watch out for dirt that can end up clogging the filters and ventilation of the console and hindering its proper functioning.

 If your PS4 keeps shutting down on its own and refusing to turn it back on, a fan failure or a faulty temperature sensor may be the cause.
 In this case, it will be necessary to call a professional to repair the malfunction.